MihaiHng/Payment-Processing-Protocol/README.md

                                     8. USDC sent to Seller
 ```

-Admin deploys the ProcessorAddressesProvider and

 ### Key Features

-- Users don't need to connect wallet
+- **No wallet** - Users don't need to connect wallet
-- Receiving metadata by email
-- Faster buying process using Fiat
-- Payment processing and setlement in stablecoins
+- **Fast payment process** - Just pay with credit card, no buying crypto, no swaps
+- **Metadata by email** - Users can receive important data by email(ex.
+QR entrance code, date and time, seat row/number)
-- **Atomic swaps** - NFT and USDC transfer together or not at all
+- **Atomic transaction** - NFT and USDC transfer together or not at all
-- **No buyer crypto** - Pay with any credit card
-- **Instant settlement** - Seller receives USDC in ~15 seconds
+- **Instant settlement** - Seller receives USDC
-- **Upgradeable** - Processor can be upgraded via proxy
+- **Upgradeable** - Processor implementation can be upgraded
-- **Multi-stablecoin** - Supports USDC, USDT, DAI, etc.
+- **Multi-stablecoin** - Admin chooses stablecoin for payment processing

 ## Properties